ableron/ableron-java/README.md

 Fragment request headers which influence the requested fragment aside from its URL.
 Used to create fragment cache keys.
 Must be a subset of `fragmentRequestHeadersToPass`.
 Common example are headers used for steering A/B-tests.

+#### `cacheAutoRefreshEnabled`

+Default: `false`

+Whether to enable auto-refreshing of cached fragments, before they expire.
+If set to `true`, cached fragments are getting asynchronously refreshed before they expire.
+This reduces the cache miss rate and thus have a positive impact on latency.
+On the other hand, additional traffic is introduced, because the cached fragments are loaded again even before their actual expiration time.
+Fragments are tried to be refreshed when only 15% of their initial time to live remains.
+In case of failure, refresh is repeated three times with a static delay of one second.

 #### `statsAppendToContent`